QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 #### Part 4.3 Properties for INDOOR-to-INDOOR Transitions
 1. Select the appropriate reverbs for your rooms for `ReverbIN` & `ReverbOUT`
 4. Thats it!
 You don't need to modify any of the other properties like above.
 It is actually recommended not to modify anything else as the BP has checks that will mess up audio for smooth Interior transitions.

+## Setting up Music

+### Level Blueprint Setup

+For the music to react dynamically to the combat, the bare minimum you need to do is to set it up in the Level Blueprint.

+The download at the top contains the appropriate Data files for the next couple of steps.
+You can also find them located at `Content > ReadyOrNot > Data > Music` and extract them using [FModel](https://fmodel.app/){:target="_blank"} if you need to.

+1. Open the Level Blueprint for you main Level
+2. Click on the `Class Defaults` button at the top and under details panel locate `Ready or Not Level Script > Level Data > Music Data`
+3. In `Music Data` assign the Data Asset for the music you wish to use for you level.
+These are located at `Content > ReadyOrNot > Data > Music`
+4. Click Compile and Save.
+You can close the Blueprint and next time you play your Level, it should play the music assigned and dynamically change when you enter combat!

+### Controlling the OST

+## Tools & Testing